 Most visitors arrive during summer (November to March) when the weather ranges from warm to hot.
 The ideal season for wildlife viewing is between May and September when the weather is dry, and there’s a higher likelihood of seeing big game.

-Travellers the world over consistently vote Cape Town as one of the globe’s top travel destinations, and with good reason.
-South Africa’s Mother City is a hotspot of culture, colour, cuisine, and wine.
+Travelers the world over consistently vote Cape Town as one of the globe’s top travel destinations, and with good reason.
+South Africa’s Mother City is a hotspot of culture, color, cuisine, and wine.
 And all of this set at the foot of the iconic Table Mountain.

 Cape Town’s abundant offerings are encircled by some of the most breathtaking scenery you could imagine.
 Here, fynbos-covered mountains meet not one, but two oceans in a clash of dramatic beauty while sun-ripened vineyards stretch as far as the eye can see.
 In the city itself, cafes and trendy eateries line the streets between boutiques, curio shops, and galleries.